NYUAppSec/appsec_hw4/HW4_Instructions.md

 Part 2 is worth 30 points:

-* 10 points for answering the questions.
+* 15 points for answering the questions.
-* 10 points for fixing the correct intent.
+* 15 points for fixing the correct intent.
-* 10 points for closing the application to outside intents.

 Part 3 is worth 20 points: